 In terms of cost, expect to spend around £20 for a good quality shovel.
-For example, Amazon sells the top-rated Spear & Jackson 2002AR MYD Steel Shovel for £18.81.
+Start with out top picks for the best garden shovels.

 The blade and shaft are almost flat, allowing the user to generate a large cutting force.
 Typically they have a narrower blade made from thicker material than a shovel blade.

 Useful for digging, a spade can easily be propelled into compacted soil with great force and break it into smaller chunks.
 These smaller chunks can be easily moved.